Metro Atlanta: Government and politics

+Due to demographic shifts and population increases in the region, Metro Atlanta has trended toward the Democratic Party, so much so that Democrats have been able to win statewide due to turnout from this area.
+In 2020, Joe Biden won the area by 15.4 points, enough to narrowly capture the state's 16 electoral votes.

+In 2020 and 2022, Democrats Jon Ossoff and Raphael Warnock successfully won full terms to represent the state in the U.S. Senate, mainly due to winning by large margins in Metro Atlanta.

 Healthcare

 The area is served by a network of healthcare facilities including private practice, urgent care, hospital systems, and specialty care facilities.
 There are approximately 37 hospitals serving the metro.
 There are both private for profit systems and community not-for-profit systems.